The Leica M9 Digital Rangefinder

 Another interesting thing about shooting with the M9 is it is mean to be shot with your right eye.
 I never realized it until someone mentioned it to me but I shoot my Canon with my left eye.
 What this means is the camera is covering your face and most of your peripheral vision.
 When you shoot with a Leica M9 you can still see a lot of the scene around the lens and specifically what is coming into the lens' view.

-It took me a while to get use to the focusing method on the Leica.
+It took me a while to get used to the focusing method on the Leica.
 A rangefinder uses a dual imagine rangefinding device as you focus your lens the two images align and once they do you are in focus.
-It isn't anymore complicated than that but what you get is a photo that is focused exactly where you want it.
-After getting use to this I now shoot all of my Canon lenses on manual now.
+It isn't any more complicated than that but what you get is a photo that is focused exactly where you want it.
+After getting used to this I now shoot all of my Canon lenses on manual now.

 What isn't so great about shooting with the Leica M9 Rangefinder?

 Not a lot but let's keep this a little balanced.
 It is shockingly expensive as is every accessory for it.
 That said I expect to keep these for year and years.
 It isn't great for shooting sports.
 I am still not fast at focusing.
 I imagine you could do zone focusing or other tricks to make it more workable but I think if you need something that can shoot that fast a SLR is a better choice.
 The same goes if you are trying to photograph moving wildlife.
 Those are the things I will still reach for my SLR for.

 I use it to take pictures of people

 I use it to capture the life of the city at night

 I use it to document the world around me

 I could keep going on how I feel and what features and functions it does have but this is about photography and what is the most important is the images the camera can produce.
 I have shot just over 15,000 pictures with my Leica M9 since I got it.
 Here are a few of my favorites.